 Cellular Modem Connectivity

-To leverage this, you’ll need a compatible 3G, 4G, or increasingly, 5G USB modem from your cellular service provider.
-Once connected to the router’s USB port, you can configure the router’s WAN settings to automatically switch to the cellular connection upon detecting an outage of the primary internet source.
-It’s crucial to check your router’s compatibility list for specific modem models and ensure its firmware is up-to-date to support the latest cellular technologies and carriers.
+To leverage this, you’ll need a compatible device from your cellular service provider.
+Once connected to the router’s USB port or WAN/LAN port (for Ethernet from a hotspot), configure the router’s WAN settings to automatically switch to the cellular connection upon detecting an outage of the primary internet source.
+It’s crucial to verify device compatibility per router vendor and ensure firmware supports your carrier’s latest technologies.

 Charging Devices

 While not a primary function for network optimization, the USB ports on many routers can also be used for basic charging of smartphones, tablets, and other USB-powered devices.
 This can be a handy convenience, especially if your router is centrally located.
-However, be aware that most router USB ports provide limited power output (typically 0.5A to 1.5A), which is generally insufficient for fast charging modern devices or powering high-draw accessories reliably.
+However, be aware that USB 3.x ports typically supply up to 0.9A (about 4.5W) per the standard; some models implement higher charging profiles (for example, 1.5A), but fast charging is generally not supported.
+Check your model’s spec sheet for details.

 Potential Drawbacks and Solutions